goldman-gp-ebi/SWAMPy/README.md

 # SWAMPy

-**SWAMPy** stands for **S**imulating SARS-CoV-2 **W**astewater **A**mplicon **M**etagenomes in **Py**thon.
-It is a software package for simulating SARS-CoV-2 metagenomes taken from wastewater samples.
+This project is intended to simulate SARS-CoV-2 metagenomes taken from wastewater samples.
 Synthetic mixtures of amplicons are produced, based on proportions of viral genomes that are supplied by the user and a supported primer set of choice.
 See [our method](https://github.com/goldman-gp-ebi/sars-cov-2-metagenomic-simulator/wiki/SWAMPy-method) to learn about how it works.

 ![image](https://user-images.githubusercontent.com/57137586/151800373-55048f9a-3f34-42f3-9f63-8f6190c5bde4.png)